Assessment of Deep Learning-based Heart Rate Estimation using Remote Photoplethysmography under Different Illuminations: Experimental setup

 \subsection{Experimental protocols}

 On the one hand, we would like to compare the performance of different deep learning methods trained with the same protocol, i.e., trained and evaluated using the same dataset.
 On the other hand, our goal is to evaluate the performance of deep learning-based method under different lighting conditions.
 We provide a comprehensive performance comparison between different methods.
+We also explore potential approaches for increasing the performance of deep learning-based methods.